chaof94/chaof94.github.io/_pages/about.md

 I received my PhD degree in 2022 from Northwest University, under the supervision of [Prof. Xiaojiang Chen](https://xjchen-nwu.github.io/xiaojiangchen.github.io/).
 I am currently an associate professor in the School of Computer Science and Technology at Northwest University.
 Email: chaofeng@nwu.edu.cn

 # 🔎 Research Interests
-- **Wireless Sensing:** Wi-Fi Sensing; RFID Sensing; Acoustic Sensing, any kinds of sensing, etc.
+- **Battery-free Wireless Sensing:** Wi-Fi Sensing; RFID Sensing; Acoustic Sensing, any kinds of sensing, etc.

-- **Intelligent Surfaces for Wireless Communication and Sensing:** Smart Metasurface; Smart Antenna, etc.
+- **Intelligent Surfaces for Wireless Communication and Sensing:** Smart Metasurface and smart antenna to enhance communication and sensing.

 - **AI for Mobile Health Sensing:** new digital biomarker discovery, contactless health monitoring, etc., to advance personalized medicine.

+- **Material Science for Wireless Sensing:** Integrating material science to augment wireless sensing capabilities.

 # 🔥 News